ibm-cloud-docs/vmwaresolutions/services/pio_installing.md

 After successful completion of the previous steps, you can add an {{site.data.keyword.cloud}} endpoint to HDM.
 The following components are installed in the selected cluster in the cloud data center.
 * PrimaryIO On-cloud Manager
-* PrimaryIO Cloud Cache (one per each ESXi node in cloud cluster)
+* PrimaryIO Cloud Cache (one per each VMware ESXi™ node in cloud cluster)

 After the cloud endpoint is successfully configured, a network connection between {{site.data.keyword.cloud_notm}} and the on-premises cluster is established.